vdoan/AWS-Kong-ECS/README.md

 The IAM role is created by custom module in modules/ecs_task_iam/main.tf

-This module takes variables from the rest of the config (changing e.g. prefix/ssm parameter name in toplevel variables.tf will also update IAM policy as you might hope :), and outputs the task ARN for the task definition to use.
+This module takes variables from the rest of the config (changing e.g. prefix/ssm parameter name in toplevel variables.tf will also update IAM policy as you might hope :), and outputs the role ARN for the task definition to use.

 ### Registry & Source